Content code

 Corps

-Effusion is the process by which a gas passes through a small hole in a wall.
+Effusion is the process by which a gas passes through a small opening.

 Corps

-According to the kinetic theory of gases, gas particles displace in a straight line and frequently collide.
+According to the kinetic theory, gas particles displace in a straight line and frequently collide.
 Moreover, they also collide with the walls of the container in which they find themselves.
 This displacement explains two types of phenomenon: diffusion and effusion.
 Moreover, the rate at which these phenomena occur can be quantified using Graham's Law.

 Links